emilypx/appfair.github.io/index.md

   * `App-Name-macOS.plist`: the metadata about the macOS application, such as the title and version
   * `App-Name-iOS.ipa`: the iOS application archives (unsigned)
   * `App-Name-iOS.plist`: the metadata about the iOS application
-  * `App.entitlements`: the list of permissions the app will request, such as network or file system access
+  * `Sandbox.entitlements`: the list of permissions the app will request, such as network or file system access
   * `App-Name-source.tgz`: the complete source code of the integration PR as well as all the resolved SPM dependencies that were used to create the release
   * `App-Name.png`: the app's icon
-  * `Package.resolved`: the release versions of all the resolved SPM dependenciens
+  * `Package.resolved`: the release versions of all the resolved SPM dependencies

 (Note that in addition to these artifacts, GitHub also automatically includes a "Source code (zip)" and "Source code (tar.gz)" archive in the releases; these are 'shallow' source archives without the dependent code; for access to the complete archive of source code that was used to actually build an application, the generated `App-Name-source.tgz` release artifact should be used).